montti/montti.github.io/markdown/netbeans.md

 ## Archive Downloads

-I took the liberty of putting all the installation files in [archive.org](https://archive.org/details/jdk-8u111-nb-8_2) and obviously didn't modify them but you just need to trust me.
+I took the liberty of putting all the installation files in [archive.org](https://archive.org/details/jdk-8u111-nb-8_2) and obviously didn't modify them but you just need to trust me (don't).

 (The installation file is a co-bundle with the compatible Java version)